AncientYears/Story-Bot/README.md

 # Story-Bot

-This is a story-bot written by bailey-f and Ancient.
+This is a short story bot written by bailey-f and Ancient.
-The premise of the bot is a user can create, store and view their stories as well as other stories by other authors who have submitted their stories via the same bot.
+The premise of the bot is a user can create, store and view their short stories as well as other short stories by other authors who have submitted their short stories via the same bot.

 # Usage:
 ```